‘Monster’: Families left reeling after 5 children identified among bodies found on Oklahoma property

 An Amber Alert was pushed out Monday morning for the two girls, also saying they were likely with 39-year-old Jesse McFadden.

-After hours of waiting, law enforcement agencies started flying by the Webster’s home.
+After hours of waiting, law enforcement agencies started flying by the Webster home.

 “We were scared.
 We just wanted to get our girl back.
 We were losing hope,” said Justin Webster.